adolfojmnz/backend-capstone/README.md

     },
 }
 ```
-<aside>💡 Change those settings according to your local setup</aside>
+💡 Change those settings according to your local setup
 <br>

 Apply the migrations